Joiry/HSL_Carp/Part_01b.md

 ## Command History

-If you want to repeat a command that you've run recently, you can access previous commands using the up arrow on your keyboard to go back to the most recent command.
+As we saw earlier, you can repeat a command that you've run recently, accessing previous commands using the up arrow on your keyboard to go back to the most recent command.
 Likewise, the down arrow takes you forward in the command history.

 A few more useful shortcuts:

-- <kbd>Ctrl</kbd>+<kbd>C</kbd> will cancel the command you are writing, and give you a fresh prompt.
+- <kbd>Ctrl</kbd>+<kbd>C</kbd> will cancel the command you are executing, and give you a fresh prompt.  *This is very useful if you've accidently entered a command that takes up too many resources for the login node*
 - <kbd>Ctrl</kbd>+<kbd>R</kbd> will do a reverse-search through your command history.
 This is very useful.
 - <kbd>Ctrl</kbd>+<kbd>L</kbd> or the `clear` command will clear your screen.